 Through the OETF, OCGC makes direct investments alongside qualified co-investors in early stage, emerging technology companies in three designated sectors: clean technologies; life sciences and advanced health technologies; and digital media and information and communication technologies.
-It is a discretionary, non-entitlement investment fund making equity and guasi-equity investments directly into Ontario-based companies.
-Any net capital profits returned to it from its investments are to be reinvested.
-As directed in May 2012 by the Ministry, OETF no longer invests in new companies and only makes follow-on investments into its existing portfolio of companies, as warranted.
+It is a discretionary, non-entitlement investment fund making equity and quasi-equity investments directly into Ontario-based companies.
+Any monies returned to it from its investments are to be reinvested.
+As directed in May 2012 by the Ministry of Research and Innovation (the Ministry), OETF no longer invests in new companies and only makes follow-on investments into its existing portfolio of companies, as warranted.